Twin Oaks Community, Virginia: Life as a member

 Twin Oaks has approximately 100 members.
 People interested in joining Twin Oaks must attend a scheduled three-week visitor period.
 During this period, visitors tour the community and attend orientations on various aspects of membership.
 Unlike most co-housing situations, there is no cost to join the community, nor any rent or ongoing costs associated with living there.
-Basic necessities—housing, clothing, food, health care—are all provided to members in return for their 38 weekly hours of work.
+Basic necessities—housing, clothing, food, health care—are all provided to members in return for their 36 weekly hours of work.
 Since 2011, Twin Oaks has consistently had a waiting list, so visitors who are accepted for membership need to wait typically three to nine months before they can join.
 Before a new member can join, while the community is at its population capacity, a current member needs to drop membership.
 Historically, Twin Oaks has expanded its housing when it has had a waiting list for a prolonged period by building new residences and expanding the stock of bedrooms available.

-A member of Twin Oaks works around 38 hours a week.
-Some labor is directed toward generating income, and the rest consists of domestic work like gardening/food production, cooking, bike repair, building maintenance, cleaning, and child care.
-Most Twin Oakers perform a wide variety of tasks each week instead of spending all of their time in one labor area.
+A member of Twin Oaks works around 36 hours a week.
+Some labor is directed toward generating income, and the rest consists of domestic work like gardening/food production, cooking, bike and vehicle repair, building maintenance, cleaning, and child care.
+Most Twin Oaks members perform a wide variety of tasks each week instead of spending all of their time in one labor area.
 Members can also choose to work outside of Twin Oaks.
 The income from this labor may go to the community, although some portion of it can go into a member's "vacation earnings".
 Excess labor done in a week accumulates as vacation time.